Cyclone1070/docsreader/src/tailwind/markdown/blog/tailwindcss-v4-1.md

 We've added five text shadows to the default theme, from `text-shadow-2xs` to `text-shadow-lg`.
 They are particularly useful for making headings stand out against a busy background:

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="text-shadow-2xs ...">The quick brown fox...</p><p class="text-shadow-xs ...">The quick brown fox...</p><p class="text-shadow-sm ...">The quick brown fox...</p><p class="text-shadow-md ...">The quick brown fox...</p><p class="text-shadow-lg ...">The quick brown fox...</p>
 ```

 You can change the color of the shadow using the `text-shadow-<color>` utilities.
 For instance, you can create a sort of embossed effect by using a small white shadow on dark text:

-Book a demo

-Book a demo

-See pricing

 ```
 <button class="text-sky-950 text-shadow-2xs text-shadow-sky-300 ...">Book a demo</button><button class="text-gray-950 dark:text-white dark:text-shadow-2xs ...">See pricing</button>